Seneca-BSA/bsa/docs/sep600/lab2.md

         ...
     }
     </pre>
 1. Since the input is pull-up, the normal state will be HIGH.
-In order to detect a button press, we need to check for a LOW state.
+To detect a button press, we need to check for a LOW state.
 Replace the while loop with the following:
     <hr/><pre>
-    whilte (true)
+    while (true)
     {
         if (!button)
         {